karlvr/consistent.js/README.md

 * `getEventHandler(key [, includeParents])` returns the event handler in the scope for the given key.
 Supports nested keys and falls back to parent scopes, unless the optional `includeParents` parameter is false.
 The event handler prefix (by default `$`) is added to the last component of the key and must not be included in the `key` parameter, e.g. `getEventHandler("people.handleClick")` to access `people.$handleClick`.
 * `setEventHandler(key, function)` sets the event handler in the scope for the given key.
 Supports nested keys.
 Adds the event handler prefix to the last component of the key.
+* `fire(key [, event [, dom]])` looks for an event handler in the scope for the given key (supports nested keys and falls back to parent scopes), and call that event handler passing the optional arguments.
+If no event handler is found this function has no effect.

 * `getValueFunction(key [, includeParents])` returns the value function in the scope for the given key.
 Supports nested keys and falls back to parent scopes, unless the optional `includeParents` parameter is false.
 The value function prefix (by default empty) is added to the last component of the key and must not be included in the `key` parameter.
 * `setValueFunction(key, function)` sets the value function in the scope for the given key.
 Supports nested keys.
 Adds the value function prefix to the last component of the key.